SillyRobot883/SillyRobot883/README.md

- I’m interested in Competitive Programming, A.I., and Data Science.
+interested in Competitive Programming, A.I., and Data Science.

 Email: Aziz.alk550@gmail.com